Dequantizing quantum machine learning models using tensor networks: Conclusions and Discussions

-\acknowledgments The authors are grateful for insightful and beneficial discussions with C. Oh, H. Kwon, and CY.
-Park.
-This work is supported by Hyundai Motor Company, the National Research Foundation of Korea (NRF) grants funded by the Korea government (Grants No. 2023R1A2C1006115, No. RS-2023-00237959, No. NRF-2022M3E4A1076099, and No. NRF-2022M3K4A1097117) via the Institute of Applied Physics at Seoul National University, and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (IITP-2021-0-01059 and IITP-2023-2020-0-01606).
+\acknowledgments The authors are grateful for insightful and beneficial discussions with C. Oh, H. Kwon, and C. Y. Park.
+Also thanks to R. Sweke for giving insightful comments.
+This work is supported by Hyundai Motor Company, the National Research Foundation of Korea (NRF) grants funded by the Korea government (Grant Nos.
+2023R1A2C1006115, RS-2023-00237959, NRF-2022M3E4A1076099, and NRF-2022M3K4A1097117) via the Institute of Applied Physics at Seoul National University, and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (IITP-2021-0-01059 and IITP-2023-2020-0-01606).
 Y.S.T. acknowledges support from the Brain Korea 21 FOUR Project grant funded by the Korean Ministry of Education.